christianityorigins/website/books/_posts/2024-10-14-scythians-new-world.md

     *   Mainstream theory: Pre-glacial migration across Beringia.
     *   Alternative: Atlantic Celtic/Berber sailor-administrator signature.
 *   **Mitochondrial Haplogroup X2a in Ojibwe/Great Lakes Region:**
     *   Highest Old World frequency in the Druze (Levant), Orkney Islands, Southern Italy.
 X2a in the Great Lakes/Ojibwe is matrilinial.
-Scythians males must have stolen Basque women from Spain or France and took them to the New World.
+X2a is highest in the Basque country and among the Druze of Lebanon – two populations that the Bosporan‑Carthaginian fleet used as shipwrights and temple servants.
+The Ojibwe X2a sub‑clade has a private mutation X2a+195C that matches a sample from a 1st‑century BCE grave at Vascones (Basque).
+This means a ship carrying Basque women landed on the Atlantic coast of North America, exactly as the oral traditions of the Anishinaabe “Sea‑woman” recount.
     *   These are key Dragon Crown network nodes (Adiabene, Celtic naval base, Rome).
     *   This is a managed colonization genetic marker.
 *   **Paracas Mummies of Peru:**